straticus1/straticus-money-paws/ABOUT.md

 #### Why Accessibility Matters

-The creator of Money Paws, **Ryan Coleman**, is himself a **visually impaired jack-of-all-trades super cat** 🐱 who understands firsthand the challenges faced by the blind and low-vision community in accessing modern technology platforms.
+The creator of Money Paws, **Ryan Coleman**, is himself a **visually impaired developer and accessibility advocate** 🐱 who understands firsthand the challenges faced by the blind and low-vision community in accessing modern technology platforms.

 This personal connection drives the platform's **accessibility-first approach**: